 ACEmanager enables remote configuration and parameter settings to be changed or reset instantly over the air, change a device's port configuration, IP address settings, GPS settings, and much more.
 After configuring one modem, use the template feature to copy that device configuration to other devices.

-Tip: Configuration steps and examples in this guide use ACEmanager.
+Tip: The configuration steps and examples in this user guide use ACEmanager.